The Ritz Carlton Maldives is one of the hottest new openings in a Maldivian hotel scene which has no lack of contenders, vying for the top spot.

 The boat featured two main indoor sitting areas, with a bathroom located in between them.
 Small touches like the Bamford diffuser, lacquered tissue boxes, throws and cushions set this apart from standard speed boats used by Four Seasons Kuda Huraa.

 Unlike the staff at the airport, the speedboat staff barely spoke English and didn’t even offer water to guests.
-We had to wander over to the kitchen area and start looking for ourselves before the youngest staff member was sent back to assist us, by the ‘big boys’ at the controls.
+We had to wander over to the kitchen area and start looking for ourselves before the youngest staff member was sent back to assist us, by the group of ‘big boys’ at the controls.

 Once we were past Malé and in some relatively open water, we decided to venture back for some fresh air (and lots of engine noise!) at the rear of the boat.